SixArm/mast-cell-help/topics/azelastine/index.md

+[//]: # (source: ?)
+[//]: # (brands: Astelin)
+[//]: # (tags: antihistamines medications)

 # Azelastine

-Azelastine is a medication primarily used for the treatment of allergic rhinitis, commonly known as hay fever, and allergic conjunctivitis.
+Azelastine is a antihistamine medication primarily used for the treatment of allergic rhinitis, commonly known as hay fever, and allergic conjunctivitis.
 Azelastine comes as a nasal spray or eye drops.
 Brand name: Astelin.

 **Key points**: